Looking for support for your finance function? Book a time with an expert.

 #1: Define Your Exit Goals

 The exit planning process starts with clearly defining your business and personal goals.
-Are you looking to maximize financial gains, transition leadership to a family member, or ensure the long-term stability of your company?
-Setting clear financial goals helps guide the planning process and allows for a more strategic transition.
+What are you looking to do?
+Are you looking to maximize your financial goals, transition the leaders to a family member, or see your company live for many years to come?
+Setting these goals in advance puts you on a path to know exactly what exit road to go down.

-• Your desired financial outcome—how much you need from the sale to support your future plans.
+• What is your desired financial outcome?
+What's your raw number, and how much do you need from the sale to support your future endeavors?

 Defining these short-term and long-term goals early allows you to shape a structured and intentional transition plan that aligns with your priorities.